jshph/wilbury/README.md

 - This is my first project involving OOP in Javascript.
 After the multitrack player worked to start with, I refactored the code to reflect more modular/organized OOP.
 - Web Audio API provides precise timing to play sounds.
 Made custom player by animating HTML elements, allowing for flexibility in positioning the sounds graphically.
 - Since Web Audio API is not built for easy scheduling/cancellation of sounds, I used WAAclock as a wrapper to bypass one challenge.
+- Thanks to Matt Diamond for Recorder.JS, which utilizes Web Audio API to record sounds.
+My application also uses Web Audio API, so there was little work needed to hook up the recorded sound to the existing AudioContext.